-The Dementia HIT research workstream is led by two Directors: Professor Rik Cheston, Professor of Mental Health Research (Dementia), University of the West of England (UWE) and Professor Yoav Ben-Shlomo, Professor of Clinical Epidemiology, University of Bristol.
+The Dementia HIT research workstream is led by Professor Rik Cheston, Professor of Mental Health Research (Dementia), University of the West of England (UWE).

 In our video 'How to get involved in dementia research in Bristol' you can hear about the kind of dementia research taking place in the Bristol area and why you might like to consider taking part in research.